jeanchristopheruel/Google_drive/README.md

 (from Google_drive.handle import loadURL)

 __loadURL(local_dir, URL)__
 This method download a file from arbitrary URL inside the local directory path __local_dir__.
-If the file is zipped, it will unzip it (based on basename of URL).
+If the file is zipped, it will unzip it (based on URL basename).

 # Exemple for Google colaboratory